UltraRamy/ProgLan/README.md

 1. I applied SRP, OCP, LSP, ISP, and DIP.
 For SRP, I seperated a base service interface into two interfaces, one is for write and the other one is for read.
 For OCP, I made a BaseService so that any new entity with similar behavior to product or car can extend it easily.
 For LSP, I made sure that every function in the interface if implemented in the Impl file.
 For ISP, I seperated the extended the base service to Car and Product.
 For DIP, I made sure that my code relies on abstractions such as interfaces.

-2. Implementing SOLID principle makes my code more sustainable and readable.
+2. Implementing SOLID principle makes my code more maintainable and readable.
 I can figure out what file do what easily.
 It is also more structued.
 The biggest effect I felt is it is way easier to progress now.
 With the base service, I can extend classes with similar behavior easily.

 3. It makes the code less readable.
-It also makes the code hard to sustain.
+It also makes the code hard to maintain.
 Files are also harder to locate.
 It is also harder to progress.
 For example, I might need to do some redundant coding to make a service without base service.